 - Trokosi (girls enslaved by fetish priests) number as many as 20,000, mostly in the Ewe and Dangme peoples, as a part of traditional religious practice.
 It was made illegal in 1998.
 Several ministries to trokosi women see great responsiveness to the freedom offered in Christ (Every Child, International Needs).
 Great courage and faith are required to openly oppose this practice, since fetish priests wield significant spiritual power.

-- Street children number over 30,000 (possibly that many in Accra alone).
+- Street children number over 60,000 in the Greater Accra region alone.
 A host of ministries work with these needy children, who usually are abandoned or orphaned.

 - Get all of this content and daily notifications in our free mobile app.
 Download here ›